koenpunt/capistrano-nvm/README.md

 - `:nvm_custom_path`
   - Accepts: String
-  - Default: Unused
+  - Default: None
   - Notes: Setting this effectively overrides `:nvm_type`.

 - `:nvm_map_bins`
   - Accepts: Ruby word array
   - Default: `%w{node npm yarn}`
-  - Notes: This is a list of commands that will be executed with NVM support by capistrano.
+  - Notes: This is a list of commands that will be executed with nvm support by Capistrano.

 - `:nvm_verb`
   - Accepts: `:use`, `:install`